teras/stormify/docs/src/Advanced_topics.md

 }
 ```

+!!! note
-**Note**: `findById` and sequence-based ID generation require a single primary key and are not available for composite
+    `findById` and sequence-based ID generation require a single primary key and are not available for
-keys.
+    composite keys.
 Use `read` or `findAll` with a WHERE clause instead.

 ## Stored Procedures